 The city of Sunderland played host to DrupalCamp North, which saw Drupal users and contributors travelling from all over the UK and Europe to attend.
 The event, which was held from 24th-26th July, was jointly led by the North East, North West and Yorkshire Drupal User Groups and consisted of a three day sprint, a business day, and a two day conference.

 There are a few ways in which you can create complex node access systems.
 Modules like Taxonomy Access Control and Node Access will allow you to restrict node access in different ways, and work very well for setting up taxonomy or role based access control.
 There are a few edge cases where you need to restrict access to a node based on some arbitrary conditions like the age of the user or the contents of a field.
 This is where the build in Drupal access control mechanisms come into play.
+They do take a little bit of effort to get around how they work, but I hope to enlighten in this post.

-Basic HTTP authentication is a simple authentication mechanism that is used to prevent access to an site or directory on a server.
+Basic HTTP authentication is a simple authentication mechanism that is used to prevent access to a site or directory on a server.
 It is by no means the most secure authentication mechanism but it is commonly used on staging sites in order to prevent unwanted access.
 This is a good way of preventing search engine bots from spidering the staging site, which is undesirable as it can cause staging site pages appearing in search engines results.

 When generating markup in Drupal you'll often want to store the output in a cache instead of regenerating it every time.
 This is especially important for potentially expensive rendering tasks that don't change between page requests.
 Drupal 7 comes with a cache system that can be taken advantage of with the cache_get() and cache_set() functions.
 There is also a third function called drupal_static() that also fills in gaps between these two functions.